angular/angular/aio/content/guide/ngmodule-faq.md

 A component loaded _declaratively_ via its selector is _not_ an entry component.

-Most application components are loaded declaratively, which means Angular uses the component's selector to locate the element in the template.
+Angular loads a component declaratively when using the component's selector to locate the element in the template.
-It then creates the HTML representation of the component and inserts it into the DOM at the selected element.
+Angular then creates the HTML representation of the component and inserts it into the DOM at the selected element.
 These aren't entry components.

 The bootstrapped root `AppComponent` is an _entry component_.
 True, its selector matches an element tag in `index.html`.